-Stratum is an artistic collaboration with the artist, Kate Huser Santucci.
-The experimental paintings will be displayed at the Dayton Visual Arts Center February 22 - March 24, 2018.
-To purchase a panel, contact Dayton Visual Arts Center
+Stratum is an artistic collaboration with Kate Huser Santucci.
+The experimental paintings were originally displayed at the Dayton Visual Arts Center February 22 - March 24, 2018.

 Stratum Artists’ Statement